djhawbaker/goChaseIt/README.md

-# goChaseIt
+# Go Chase It
-RoboND Go Chase It project
+Robo Nano Degree: Go Chase It project

 Skid steer style bot design

+To run, setup two terminals
+1. cd catkin_ws
+2. catkin_make
+3. source devel/setup.bash

+Run in separate terminals:

+   roslaunch my_robot world.launch
+   roslaunch ball_chaser ball_chaser.launch

+The bot will follow the white ball around.
+You have to manually move the white ball to places that the bot can see it.